chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 Currently, Central Management's groups are entirely self-contained, and cannot be directly mapped from Active Directory groups.

 The **Groups** page can be accessed from the left-hand navigation menu on your Central Management Dashboard by selecting the **Groups** menu item.
-If you do not see this menu entry, verify with your administrator whether your Central Management account has the View Groups role assigned..
+If you do not see this menu entry, verify with your administrator whether your Central Management account has the View Groups role assigned.

 ![Groups menu entry on the CCM Dashboard](/assets/images/groups/ccm-groups-menu.png)